VirtoCommerce/vc-docs/platform/developer-guide/docs/GraphQL-Storefront-API-Reference-xAPI/Cart/objects/error-parameter-type.md

 # ErrorParameterType ==~object~==

-The `ErrorParameterType` represents a key-value pair that provides additional information or context about an error.
+This type represents a key-value pair that provides additional information or context about an error.

 ## Fields